 Attend and participate in all lectures and labs.
 This is one of the most important recommendations I can provide.
 There is a lot of learning actually done during lectures and labs and the best way to learn and keep up with the class is to begin on day one of the course and attend all classes and labs.
+There will likely be in-class graded activities that will only be administered during the lecture or lab meetings.

-- 1. Read text book chapters and review lecture presentation materials in advance of class. - 2.
-Participate in class discussions and problem solving sessions. - 3.
+- 1. Read textbook chapters and review lecture presentation materials in advance of class. - 2.
+Participate in class discussions and problem-solving sessions. - 3.
 Ask questions in class to gain clarification and a correct understanding. - 4.
 Prepare for all labs by reading the lab text references in advance of the labs. - 5.
 Identify and establish and maintain a compatible study environment free of distractions - 6.
-If helpful, and it is my recommendation, study with class mates to supplement private study. - 7.
+If helpful, and it is my recommendation, study with classmates to supplement private study. - 7.
 Keep current with the material and do not accumulate unread chapters or content. - 8.
 Do not attempt to study too much material at any one point. - 9.
 Do not cram before exams pace your study and problem solving at the class tempo. - 10.
 Try to maintain a healthy lifestyle to facilitate learning and balance school, work and home.